Editorial Review

 Why Bodybuilding Research Has Shifted Toward Peptides

-This distinction matters for bodybuilding because peptides tend to produce effects within physiological ranges.
-Growth hormone secretagogues, for example, stimulate the pituitary to release its own GH in pulsatile patterns that mimic natural secretion — rather than the flat, elevated levels produced by exogenous GH injection.
-Research published in the Journal of Clinical Endocrinology and Metabolism has demonstrated that this pulsatile pattern is more effective for lipolysis and muscle protein synthesis than continuous GH elevation.
+This distinction matters because peptides tend to produce effects within normal physiological ranges.
+Growth hormone secretagogues, for example, stimulate the pituitary to release its own GH in pulsatile patterns that mimic natural secretion.
+This differs from the flat, elevated levels produced by external GH injection.

-The peptide landscape relevant to bodybuilding spans several categories: GH secretagogues (CJC-1295, Ipamorelin, GHRP-6), recovery peptides (BPC-157, TB-500), muscle-protective compounds (Follistatin 344), and metabolic modulators (AOD-9604, Tesamorelin).
-Each targets specific bottlenecks in the muscle growth, recovery, and body composition optimization process.
-For a foundational overview of peptide biology, see our comprehensive peptide guide.
+Each targets specific bottlenecks in muscle growth, recovery, and body composition.
+For a basic overview of peptide biology, see our complete peptide guide.

 Growth Hormone Secretagogues: The Core of Bodybuilding Peptides

-Growth hormone secretagogues (GHS) are the most widely researched peptides for bodybuilding applications.
-These compounds stimulate the anterior pituitary gland to release endogenous growth hormone, leveraging the body's own production machinery rather than introducing exogenous hormone.
+Growth hormone secretagogues (GHS) are the most widely researched peptides for bodybuilding.
+These compounds stimulate the anterior pituitary gland to release natural growth hormone.
+They leverage the body's own production system rather than adding external hormone.

 CJC-1295 (with DAC)